 “Too often, I see students at Harvard or MIT who, for the first time in their lives, aren't at the top of their class, and not only is it a major blow to their identity, it creates stress and pressure, which distracts from personally developing in other ways,” said Bobbi Wegner, a clinical psychologist specializing in stress management at Boston Behavioral Medicine in Brookline, Massachusetts, in an interview.

-Indeed, about a quarter of college undergrads surveyed for the National College Health Assessment in 2017 said they had experienced feelings of overwhelming anxiety in the last two weeks, and about 15 percent said they felt so depressed that it was difficult to function, while about 56 percent felt overwhelmed and/or exhausted.1 Mental health problems are a common reason why students withdraw from college, according the National Alliance on Mental Illness.2
+Indeed, about a quarter of college undergrads surveyed for the National College Health Assessment in 2022 said they had experienced feelings of mental distress.
+Mental health problems are a common reason why students withdraw from college, according the World Economic Forum.

 College costs can be another factor.
 If attending the higher-ranked school means taking on massive student loan debt, the stress on the student not only during college but also for a decade or more after graduation might not be worth it.
 (Calculator: How much do I need to save for college?)